Frequently Asked Questions

 Can I split a share?

 You are welcome to split a share with another household.
-However, we will not be administering split shares this year.
+However, we will not be administering split shares with the winter veggie, egg or mushroom shares.
 What you choose to do on your own is your choice, but we will only record one name per share.
 That name will appear on the sign-in sheet at share pickup.

 What if I can’t make my regular pickup?

-Produce is harvested for a specific number of shareholders every day, so unfortunately we cannot make special accommodations for individuals.
-Also, there are over 300 of you!
+Produce is harvested for a specific number of shareholders, so unfortunately we cannot make special accommodations for individuals.
+Also, there are over 100 of you!
 Imagine the administration that would entail!
 We’d rather focus on growing your veggies!

 That said, we realize life happens, and we want you to get your produce, so we provide some options: